-The man was clearly exhausted, slumped over in defeat halfway up the massive hill he was climbing.
+The man was exhausted and slumped over in defeat halfway up the massive hill he was climbing.
 Sweat dripped down his weary face from underneath his wide-brimmed hat.
-Just above where he was resting his aching bones sits an “over the hill” sign on a mound of delicious emerald-colored frosting.
+Just above where he was resting his aching bones sat an “over the hill” sign on a mound of delicious emerald-colored frosting.
 I was ten, and my father seemed ancient to me at the time.
 Forty appeared awful because obviously, all signs pointed to the beginning of the end—including his birthday cake.

 One of my most vivid childhood memories is my dad’s surprise 40th birthday party.
 Friends and family came from near and far to celebrate the demise of his youth.